 We have recently had a spate of thunderstorms and when they occur, there is an increasing number of calls for help from people whose cats and dogs have run away.
 The loud noises which come with not only thunder but also fireworks (which sound similar to thunder) can trigger extreme fear and anxiety in our pets.

 With New Years Eve just around the corner as well as an increase in summer storms, I wanted to look at what pet carers can do to keep their cats calm and safe during these noisy events.
-Loud noises as well as strange smells noises trigger a sense of danger in cats.
-This, in turn causes a flight response, ie; flee the potential threat.
+Loud noises trigger a sense of danger in cats, which causes a flight response, ie; flee the potential threat.

 The most common sign is hiding, cats typically choose cave-like places such as at the back of a wardrobe or under the bed.